awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 ## Hibernation prerequisites<a name="hibernating-prerequisites"></a>

-To hibernate an instance, the following prerequisites must be in place:
+To hibernate an On\-Demand Instance or Reserved Instance, the following prerequisites must be in place:
 + **Supported instance families**
   + C3, C4, C5
   + I3